Who Is Most At Risk For Bed Bugs?

 Everyone is at risk for getting bed bugs.

 Bed bugs, unlike us humans, don’t have specific home requirements or have food preferences.
 They only need two things to survive, a place to hide and a host to feed on.
-Which makes every one of us a potential victim to these pests.
+Which makes every one of us a potential victim to these pests and bed bugs removal is a difficult process.

 You can’t “grow” bed bugs at home and they don’t come into your residence from the wild.
 Patient Zero was thousands of years ago and, thanks to the first settlers, are now here in America.
 They are spread by bringing yourself or items into an infested area.